jedlimlx/Muons-Data-Generation/README.md

 Geant4 simulation for generating training data for CNN-based image reconstruction.
 Objects are generated using 3D Perlin noise.

-This branch contains the latest code as we iterate on the work.
+This branch contains the latest simulation and results as we iterate on the work.

+The `initproposal` contains the simulation used to produce the results in the original proposal.

 Perlin noise code: https://github.com/sol-prog/Perlin_Noise